rumca-js/RSS-Link-Database/2001/bookmarks_entries.md

  ## Bin Ladin Determined To Strike in US - Wikipedia
  - [https://en.wikipedia.org/wiki/Bin_Ladin_Determined_To_Strike_in_US](https://en.wikipedia.org/wiki/Bin_Ladin_Determined_To_Strike_in_US)
  - date_published: 2001-08-06T13:03:13+00:00
- - tags: ['osama bin laden', 'manufacturing consent', '911']
+ - tags: ['911', 'manufacturing consent', 'osama bin laden']

  ## Pentagon Point 4: Was There Foreknowledge by Officials that the Pentagon would be Attacked? - International Center for 9/11 Justice
  - [https://ic911.org/consensus-panel/consensus-points/point-pent-4](https://ic911.org/consensus-panel/consensus-points/point-pent-4)